 The booming cotton industry brought the North Midland Railway line through Belper in the year 1840.
 Belper had been the first town in the whole of Britain to receive gas lighting in the year 1820, which later saw the formation of the Belper Gas and Coke Company in 1850.

-Belper Monthly Market – taking place on the 2nd Saturday of every month (except January) on the town’s Market Square, this farmer’s market serves the very best in local produce, including meat, cheese, bread, and cakes.
+The market takes place on the 2nd Saturday of every month (except January) on the town’s Market Square.
+Belper’s farmer’s market serves the very best in local produce, including meat, cheese, bread, and cakes.
 It’s only open between 8.30am and 1.00pm, so get down early!